 JVC’s local staff in Jerusalem visited Gaza (Part 3)

-[Original published in note.com by Masaya SAIKI, Intern for the Palestine project (March 15, 2022); Translated by Y. Miki/F. Farina] Ms. Ayat, one of our local staff in Jerusalem, visited Gaza.
+[Original published in note.com by Masaya SAIKI, Intern for the Palestine project (March 15, 2022); Translated by Y. Miki/F. Farina] One of our local staff in Jerusalem visited Gaza.
 Here is the report on the final day of her visit following part 2. — Drinking coffee in the morning with the sunshine in Gaza is “a great ritual to start the day” for me.
 Unfortunately, though, a taxi to the place I was visiting had arrived.
-I always wanted to check out the view of Gaza from the top, and when I went up to the roof of the building I was visiting, there was a lot of…
+I always wanted to check out the view of Gaza from the top, and when I went up to the roof of the building I was visiting, there was a lot of greenery.
+There…

 JVC’s local staff in Jerusalem visited Gaza (Part 2)

-[Original published in note.com by Masaya SAIKI, Intern for the Palestine project (March 7, 2022); Translated by Y. Miki/F. Farina] Ms. Ayat, one of our local staff in Jerusalem, visited Gaza.
+[Original published in note.com by Masaya SAIKI, Intern for the Palestine project (March 7, 2022); Translated by Y. Miki/F. Farina] One of our local staff in Jerusalem visited Gaza.
 Here is the report on the second day of her visit following part 1. — Today, I visited a community center in the Al Brij refugee camp to monitor the workshop for the local health voluntary advisers.
 Once I arrived at the venue, women from the northern and central Gaza were already actively sharing their experiences.
 Those ladies who attended the workshop were very enthusiastic, committed, and strong with sensitivity like a hammer.
-Behind their smiles and laughter, they…
+Behind their smiles and laughter, they live one…

 Do you know what’s going on in South Sudan?